-Public decision list college of mayor and Alderman May 6, 2020
+Public list of decisions by the Mayor and Alderman May Alderman , 2020

 Present: